 This means that you need to 1) Get insurance that covers all the types of lessons you’re going to give, and then 2) Not teach anything else.

-Make sure your insurance policy covers all the different activities you are going to do
+Make sure your meditation teacher insurance policy covers all the different activities you are going to do

-2) Choosing between a specialist meditation / yoga insurance company and a larger one
+2) Choosing between a specialist mindfulness / meditation insurance company and a larger one

-You have two choices when it comes to choosing insurance for yoga lessons or meditation lessons.
+You have two choices when it comes to choosing insurance for meditation lessons.
 You can go with the smaller, specialist provider, or you can choose a larger provider that covers all different kinds of businesses.

 I am going to suggest that you use the larger provider.
 For one reason: They have stood the test of time.